World airplane database download

 The third is the information about the airplane owner.
 Our database has data about the airline that the plane belongs to and the IATA code of that airline.

 Fourth and last we provide information about the plane itself, how many engines, which type of engines, type of seats, how many first class, how many beds.
-Aside from this, we have much more information about the angle and size of the seats for example.
+Aside from this, we have global aircraft registry along with information about the angle and size of the seats for example.

 Find the full list of the data strings that we have in our airplane database below.